-- Capel-le-Ferne Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - o providing information on our school/college website and through existing communication channels such as newsletters, and by highlighting online safety at school events.
+- The Galaxy Trust will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - providing information on our school website and existing communication channels (such as official social media, newsletters etc.) - offering specific online safety events for parents/carers or highlighting online safety at existing events.